Coworking NYC | New Work City | New York City 412 Broadway at Canal St

 TWEET LENGTH

 New Work City is a coworking space and center for independents.
-It's a cozy spot for brilliant people to build awesome things together.
+We're a community of people who are here to help each other.

 ONE PARAGRAPH